josina1234/docs/bluerov/build_and_flash.rst

    Host klopsi
        User ubuntu
-       Hostname ubuntu.local
+       Hostname klopsi.local
        IdentitiyFile "~/.ssh/id_ed25519"

 .. note:: Replace the path for the identity file with the name of your key.

-This entry allows you to use :file:`klopsi` instead of :file:`ubuntu@ubuntu.local`.
+This entry allows you to use :file:`klopsi` instead of :file:`ubuntu@klopsi.local`.